Keeping your information safe

 Anti-Virus

-If a file ends in .exe (Windows) or .dmg (Mac) it is an executable file, which means it can change things on your computer.
-Often this is fine, for example when downloading an application from a trusted source, but if you were trying to download a movie or a song from an untrusted website and the file has one of these endings, do not open it.
+If a file ends with .exe (for Windows) or .dmg (for Mac), it’s an executable file, which means it can change things on your computer.
+Sometimes that’s ok, like when you download an app from a trusted site, but if you’re downloading a movie or song from an untrusted website and the file has one of these endings, don’t open it.